Summary

 }

-The returned datatype, you can get the merged configuration and a list of problems that may occur from merging.
-The table below lists the parameters related to this:
+For the results, you can get the merged configuration and a list of problems that may occur from merging.
+The table below lists the choices related to this:

 ParameterTypeRequiredDefaultStabilityDescription